itential/autocon3-workshop/iag5/README.md

 EOF
 ```

+> [!TIP]
-Remember to replace _`PLACE-GATEWAY-MANAGER-HOST-HERE`_ with your actual Itential Platform endpoint.
+> Remember to replace _`PLACE-GATEWAY-MANAGER-HOST-HERE`_ with your actual Itential Platform endpoint.
 Despite the all-caps hint, this placeholder is surprisingly easy to overlook.

 ## Create certificates for Gateway Manager
 Now for everyone's favorite part: certificate creation.